jkaninda/goma-gateway/docs/install/kubernetes.md

             name: goma-config
 ```

 ## 2. Advanced Deployment

-Advanced deployment is to deploy Goma Gateway using its Kubernetes Operator.
+The advanced deployment uses Goma Gateway’s Kubernetes Operator for more dynamic configuration management.

-See Operator Manual
+For detailed instructions, see the [Operator Manual](/operator-manual/installation.html).